jwmelvin/crestron-squeeze/README.md

-# summary
-Some information about my SqueezeCenter module for Crestron control systems.

 # Introduction
 Please enjoy and let me know if you have any questions or find any problems.
 The latest code is available in the Source tab, not Downloads.